 2. Once installed, launch the utility.

-3. Click on “Keyboard Manager” from the menu on the left and then select “Remap a key.”
+3. Click on “Keyboard Manager” from the menu on the left.

 5. Select the key in the left column (in this case, the Windows key).
 You can also select “Type key” and press the Windows key on your keyboard.
-From the right column, define what you want it to do.
+In the right column, select “Undefined.”

 6. Click OK and then “Continue Anyway.”